JunshengFu/driving-behavioral-cloning/README.md

 To capture good driving behavior, I recorded two laps on track 1 using center lane driving.
 In the training stage, I use all three cameras as training inputs.
 This is because we need to handle the issue of recovering from being off-center driving.
 How to achieve this:
 * If we train the model to associate a given image from the center camera with a left turn, then we could also train the model to associate the corresponding image from the **left camera** with a somewhat **softer** left turn.
 * And we could train the model to associate the corresponding image from the **right camera** with an even **harder** left turn.
 * To estimate the steering angle of the left and right images, I use a correction value of 0.2 (in radians) see model.py line 192 and 194.

 ![alt text][image4]

-In the simulator, we can also weave all over the road and turn recording on and off to record recovery driving.
+In the simulator, we could also weave all over the road and turn recording on and off to record recovery driving.
 However, in a real car, that’s not really possible, or at least not legally.
 So, I decided not to record the vehicle recovering from the left side and right sides of the road back to center.

 Then after a few test with my network, I found it doesn't perform well in sharp turns, so I record a few more driving examples in turning for my network to learn.